cncf/tag-security/community/assessments/projects/openyurt/self-assessment.md

 ### YurtHub

-Yurthub runs as a systemd service on the node, mainly responsible for proxying requests from pods and kubelet on the node,enabling node autonomy, and managing network topology.
+Yurthub runs as a systemd service on the node, mainly responsible for proxying requests from pods and kubelet on the node, enabling node autonomy, multiplexing traffic on the node, and managing network topology.

-### Raven Agent
+### Raven

 Raven enhances network capabilities.
-It provide L3 network connectivity among pods in different physical regions.
-Raven-agent is deployed as daemonset in every edge nodes.
+It provide L3 and L7 network connectivity among pods in different physical regions.
+The Raven server, functioning as a controller within the Yurt Manager, is deployed in the cloud, while Raven agents are distributed as DaemonSets across edge nodes.

 ### Yurtadm